SModelS/smodels/docs/manual/source/OutputDescription.rst

 Python Output
 -------------

-The python-type output is similar to the :ref:`screen output <screenOut>`, however converted to a python dictionary.
+The Python-type output is similar to the :ref:`screen output <screenOut>`, however converted to a Python dictionary.
 If all options are set to True, it includes information about the |decomposition|, the list of |theory predictions| and model :ref:`coverage <topCoverage>`.
 The output is printed to the file <input file>.py and stored in the output folder (see the :ref:`runSModelS options <runSModelS>`).

-Below we describe in detail the dictionary keys and values contained in the python dictionary output:
+Below we describe in detail the dictionary keys and values contained in the Python dictionary output:

 * information about the basic input parameters and the status of the run stored under the *OutputStatus* key: